BrianFigueroa001/livestream-website/README.md

 # Livestream Website
 A home surveillance system for a school project and to find out who is stealing my mail.

-Users can log in to view a live stream from my webcam (currently changed to a live-stream of a random place in Alabama so I can show off this project without having random strangers view my webcam feed).
+Users can log in to view a live stream from my webcam originally (currently changed to a live-stream of a random place in Alabama so I can show off this project without havingrandom strangers view my webcam feed).

+I used yawcam to make my webcam accessible through a public IP made available on the internet using https://www.noip.com/.

 Currently hosted on heroku in a separate repository.